fancidev/qtinter/docs/internals.rst

 .. note::

-   An alternative implementation of :meth:`QiBaseEventLoop.run_task` that is free of task nesting by construction is to replicate the :ref:`using-asyncslot-without` pattern by executing the first step of the coroutine in the caller's context instead of in its own task context.
+   An alternative implementation of :meth:`QiBaseEventLoop.run_task` that is free of task nesting by construction is to execute the first step of the coroutine in the caller's context instead of in its own task context.

-   A problem with this alternative is that there is no natural way to retrieve the task object that wraps the remainder of the
+   The main problem with this approach is that there is no natural way to retrieve the task object that wraps the remainder of the
    coroutine: